 Congratulations, you’ve taken the first step: you’re thinking of starting your own business, selling products on Amazon.
 You could join more than 2 million sellers that currently sell products on Amazon – it’s a huge market.
-As of the end of 2014, Amazon had more than 270 million customers shopping for all sorts of products, everything from new release books, to expensive headphones, to striped socks, to toilet paper, to hard-to-find automotive parts, to outlandish Halloween costumes.
+As of the first quarter of 2016, Amazon had 310 million customers shopping for all sorts of products, everything from new-release books, to expensive headphones, to striped socks, to toilet paper, to hard-to-find automotive parts, to outlandish Halloween costumes.

 Amazon Seller Terminology